 As the digital landscape continues to shift under our feet, virtually no facet of business has gone untouched.
 From the ways we communicate to the ways we sell, evolving technology has changed everything.
-Credit card payment processing is no exception.
-In this blog, we explore three trends in credit card payment processing, the reasons behind them, and the implications they have for businesses.
+The transition to mCommerce payments is no exception.

 As our spending culture swings more and more digital, data security technology has significantly improved.
 Yet scammers are getting smarter.